Firefly78/sila2-feature-lib/src/sila2_feature_lib/workflowrunner/v001_0/README.md

 # Workflow Runner Feature (V1.0)

 ## Description
 Feature for running long running async workflows in a separate task.
-With commands for polling the status of running process.
+With commands for polling the status of running processes.

 ## Example usage (Unitelabs SiLA2 framework)